cenzwong/blog/Ways-to-Interacte-K8s-with-Ezmeral/Readme.md

 ```

 #### 3.2.3 Using REST API
-HPE Ezmeral Container Platform has provide REST API for you to interact.
-Here is the command that download the Kubeconfig file.
+HPE Ezmeral Container Platform provides REST API for you to interact.
+Here is the command that downloads the Kubeconfig file.
 - Authenticate as a tenant user in the specified tenant, getting the session ID:
 ```bash
 curl -k -i -s --request POST "http://ez53-gateway.hpeilab.com:8080/api/v2/session" \